Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 At 24th level, *The attack, the creature, and even your own physical form are not real.
 Change the story, and you change reality.*
 When a creature you can see targets you with an attack or spell or includes you in an AoE, you can trick the creature as a reaction.
 The action the creature was taking does nothing.
 Spell Slots or Charges spent on it are refunded.
-Creatures that possess truesight are immune to this effect.
+This is not an illusion, but a deception.
+Creatures that cannot be deceived, or that are reading your mind, are immune to this effect.

 You can use this ability once, and regain use of it at the end of a long rest.